 (inevitably it is difficult to avoid labelling myself in quotation marks,

 because I do eat figs (when they are in season) and on occasion local honey and local aged sheep cheese).

-I was born in Tel-Aviv, I grew up in Montreal and I have lived in New York City and Los Angeles.
+I was born in Tel-Aviv, I grew up in Montreal and I have lived in New York City, Los Angeles and Paris.

 Italy has been my home since 2007.